CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/MBP/Sec/Business_v0.md

-Ti=Policy
+Ti=Business - Policy

-0.sec=This section specifies principles and matters that do not fall neatly into either technical or organizational.
+0.sec=This section specifies arrangements, principles, and structural matters.
+They are supported by the Legal and Technical matters.

 1.Ti=Shard, guard, discard, recharge.